-Applicants should start by familiarizing themselves with the programmatic and strategic vision of the Climate Leadership Council, particularly our recent TED Talk, which can be viewed at go.ted.com/tedhalstead.
+Applicants should start by familiarizing themselves with the programmatic and strategic vision of the Climate Leadership Council, including our recent TED Talk.

 Interested applicants should send a resume and cover letter to [email protected].
 The cover letter should explain why the applicant is interested in working for the Climate Leadership Council and how this opportunity fits into their career plans.